Electricity Cost Calculator

 Top Energy-Consuming Appliances in Your Home

 Knowing which appliances consume the most electricity helps you prioritize energy-saving efforts.
-Here is a breakdown of the biggest energy consumers in a typical American home, along with annual cost estimates at the national average rate of $0.1663/kWh.
+Here is a breakdown of the biggest energy consumers in a typical American home, with annual cost estimates at the current national average rate of 18.56 cents/kWh.

 ApplianceTypical WattsEst.
 Annual kWhAnnual Cost